Opentrons/opentrons-emulation/README.md

 #### Example:

 You are testing 2 different versions of Heater-Shaker firmware.
-So you want 2 systems, each with an OT2 and a Heater-Shaker with ids `otie` and `twitchy` respectively.
+So you want 2 systems, each with an OT2 and a Heater-Shaker, with ids `otie` and `twitchy` respectively.
 The first system can have a `system-unique-id` of `system-1` and the second system can be `system-2`.
 The ids of system 1 will be `system-1-otie` and `system-1-twitchy`.
 The ids of system 2 will be `system-2-otie` and `system-2-twitchy`.